achmad-dev/blind-75-leetcode/array/two_sum.md

-this is easy question to search 2 numbers on array that have same sum as target -brute force technique with on2
+this is easy question to search 2 numbers on array that have same sum as target
+- brute force technique with on2
 ```
 /**
  * @param {number[]} nums